Sucuri vs Wordfence: The Only Security Review You Need

 Malware scanning

-Sucuri has 2 scanners: an online one called SiteCheck, and a server-level one that is part of the plugin.
-Both didn’t detect malware.
+⚖️ Verdict: Neither of Sucuri’s 2 scanners can detect malware.
 Wordfence has a decent malware scanner, which can detect malicious scripts in core files and folders, and those in free plugins and themes.
 Otherwise, it missed malware in the database and premium plugins and themes.
+By our estimation, Wordfence is able to detect 70 to 80% of malware.
+It is prone to false positives as well, and tends to generate a ton of alerts.

 We often recommend Sucuri SiteCheck as a first-level diagnostic for malware, in case someone suspects their WordPress has been hacked.
 It cannot scan the full website, but it can identify common malware infections quickly, and without the need of installing a plugin for the express purpose.